Resources for seniors and vulnerable residents, access to food programs, and other services to support you during COVID-19.

 Supporting Peel's most vulnerable residents during COVID-19.
 We're working with local community partners, agencies and the not-for-profit sector on planning, operations and service delivery.
 Learn more about the Community Response Table.

-The Ontario government has allowed licensed child care centres to reopen.
-Child care providers will need to meet health and safety guidelines before reopening.
+The Ontario government is allowing licensed child care centres to return to maximum group sizes starting September 1.
+Child care providers will need to continue following health and safety guidelines.

-We're working with licensed child care providers on the reopening of child care as guided by the Ministry of Education and Peel Public Health, to keep children, families and child care workers safe.
+We're continuing to work with licensed child care providers as guided by the Ministry of Education and Peel Public Health, to keep children, families and child care workers safe.